Gordon Beckles: Family background

 Gordon Dudley Beckles Willson was the eldest son of Henry Beckles Willson (1869–1942) (known as Beckles Willson), who married Ethel Grace Dudley (1873–1920) in Ontario 1899.
 They had two other children, Clare (1906–1981) and Robert (1908–1972).
 They all followed in their father's footsteps and took up journalism.
 Beckles Willson and his wife moved from Canada to Talbot Road Paddington in London in 1890s describing himself as a journalist and author.
 For a while during 1911 the family lived at Quebec House in Westerham, Kent, once the childhood home of James Wolfe.

 He served in the First World War as an (acting) Major attached to the HQ staff and invalided out in 1916.
 He became a prolific author, mainly of historical and political works.
 Grace died in Westerham in 1920 and Beckles died in Beaulieu-sur-mer, France in September 1942.

 Gordon Beckles married Patricia Donnelly in 1927, they lived at 7 Gower Street WC1.
 The same year he became assistance editor of the Sunday Dispatch, and a colour portrait by Lewis Baumer of Patricia appeared in Tatler magazine in the November.
 They had three children Anthony (known as Tony) born in 1928, and Twins Jennifer (known as Patsy) and Janet in 1932.
 Their mother Patricia died in the autumn of 1934.
-In 1939 Gordon re-married a french divorcee Hélène Juliette Nelly Freer-Ash (nee Planckaert) in Westminster.
+In 1939 Gordon remarried a French divorcee Hélène Juliette Nelly Freer-Ash (née Planckaert) in Westminster.

 He lived in London, variously in Gower Street, Holborn, Portman Mansions, Baker Street and finally Chesterfield House, Mayfair.
 His daughters Janet and Jennifer became one pair of the "Toni Twins" who advertised hair products in the 1950s.
 Janet led a socialite lifestyle, and counted among her friends politicians, and actors such as Nigel Davenport.
 In 1954 she married a businessman, William Ingram, who died in the 1970s.
 She retired to the Wiltshire village of Marlborough and died in 2011.
 The other twin Patsy married John Alliott in 1957.
 They lived in London before moving to Berkshire.
 His son Tony married Robina Elizabeth Ballard in 1954 who became a successful novelist, publishing under her married name books such as Leopards on the Loire (1961) and A Reflection of Rachel (1967).
 She was also a prolific children's author.
 They lived in Twickenham.

 Gordon collapsed on his way home and died in St Mary's Hospital, London in Paddington in 1954 aged 52, and his second wife, Helene, died in March 1959 at the Churchill Clinic London.